MY APPROACH

 LEAVE ROOM FOR THE UNEXPECTED

-While I love to capture stunning sunset portraits and all the well thought out details I know that your wedding is about so much more than that.
+While I love to capture those iconic portraits and all the well thought out details I know that your wedding is about so much more than that.

 It's about the beautiful little moments that you didn't plan.
 The moments of forgiveness, the acts of humility, the unbelievable joy, the pride of your parents and the overwhelming presence of love.